danielwoodie/fireplace/content/blog/post-1.md

       </div>
       <div class="step" data-step="2">
         <p>How is this used?</p>
-        <div>People will use this one number to calculate the future value of their investments.</div>
+        <div>People use this one number to calculate the future value of their investments.</div>
       </div>
       <div class="step" data-step="3">
         <p>What about inflation?</p>